ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

     FORCE = 100/RADIUS
     PRESSURE = FORCE/(H_TIP*2*PI*RADIUS)

-Corresponding PyMAPDL script including the initialization of an instance of :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>`:
+Here is the corresponding PyMAPDL script, including the initialization of an instance of the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class:

 .. code:: python